 I’m not the only one who thinks so.
-Skincare guru Paula Begoun, which recommended MOM before learning about its dark side, agrees with me: “Milk of Magnesia has a very high pH, which, over time, is not ideal for skin to use frequently.
+Skincare guru Paula Begoun, who recommended MOM before learning about its dark side, agrees with me: “Milk of Magnesia has a very high pH, which, over time, is not ideal for skin to use frequently.
 Using once in a while, however, is ok!”

-Ok, so I’ve just finished telling you how bad MOM is for your skin, and now am recommending you use it as a deodorant?
+I’ve just finished telling you how bad MOM is for your skin, and now am recommending you use it as a deodorant?
 Am I nuts?

 Nope.
 Just hear me out.

-We all know how sweaty our armpits can get, especially in the summer when the weather’s so hot and humid.
+We all know how sweaty armpits can get, especially in the summer when the weather’s so hot and humid.
 This moistness creates the perfect environment for bacteria and fungi to thrive in.

-MOM absorbs all that excess moisture, so those bacteria have nowhere to live.
+Milk Of Magnesium absorbs all that excess moisture, so those bacteria have nowhere to live.